 Dr. Skau ministers with a non-denominational organization, ‘Hearts Being Healed’, which presents one-day seminars for women seeking God’s healing in their lives.
 Melinda co-leads a women’s Bible study called “Treasures Out of Trauma”.

-Kianna Simmons, DDS
+Kianna Simmons, DMD

 Tasha Schellenberg, OD